Protesters march in Manhattan, criticizing Wall Street

 NEW YORK Several hundred marchers wound their way through the streets of lower Manhattan on Saturday in the latest of a string of protests over the past week against what demonstrators saw as corporate greed on Wall Street.

-Police said at least 80 protesters were arrested during the march, which was meant to criticize a financial system participants said unfairly benefits corporations and the rich.
+The demonstrations, participants said, were meant to criticize a financial system that they believed unfairly benefits corporations and the rich.
 They said the protests were inspired by demonstrations in Egypt and Spain.

-Most of the arrests were for disorderly conduct by people who blocked vehicle and pedestrian traffic during an hours-long march that wound north from the financial district into the bustling Union Square area.
-One marcher was charged with assaulting a police officer, police said.

 The marchers carried signs spelling out their goals.
-"Tax the rich," one placard said.
+"Tax the rich," one sign said.
 "We Want Money for Healthcare not Corporate Welfare," read another.

+At least a dozen protesters were arrested during the largely peaceful march that lasted more than three hours and wound its way north from the financial district into the bustling Union Square area.

 The demonstrators were mostly college-aged marchers carrying American flags and signs with anti-corporate slogans.
 Some beat drums, blew horns and chanted slogans as uniformed officers surrounded and videotaped them.